-Lavender has been known to be very effective in treating headaches, migraines and insomnia; however, let me say here that these three conditions have many sources.
+Lavender has been known to be very effective in treating headaches, migraines, and insomnia; however, let me say here that these three conditions have many sources.
 If the source is hormonal or something systemic please know that Lavender will help, but it may not be the complete answer.
-Please see your doctor if migranes and insomnia become severe.
+Please see your doctor if migraines and insomnia become severe.

-There is one species called Lavendula latifolia commonly known as Spike Lavender that is higher in camphor than the others and is excellent for colds and flu because it acts as a gentle expectorant.
-In fact moms take note: try Spike Lavender for opening up children’s stuffy noses instead of Eucalyptus globulous.
+There is one species called Lavandula latifolia commonly known as Spike Lavender that is higher in camphor than the others and is excellent for colds and flu because it acts as a gentle expectorant.
+In fact, moms take note: try Spike Lavender for opening up children’s stuffy noses instead of Eucalyptus globulus.

 Lavender oil relieves pain when used for rheumatism, arthritis, lumbago and muscular aches, especially those associated with sports.

 Topical application: massage (5-6 drops to 1 oz carrier oil), bath (10 d) or a drop or two can be used directly on the skin for wounds or sunburn.

 Inhalation: direct inhalation from the bottle, diffuser (5 d to 1C water), spray (5-6 drops to 1 oz water)